 Is It Worth the Upgrade?

-The Huawei Watch GT 2 has a number of upgrades over its predecessor.
+The Huawei Watch GT 2 has several upgrades over its predecessor.
 The Kirin A1 chip on the new GT Watch 2 is a clear upgrade over the old processor.
 It is both faster and more efficient than the previous version.

-The newer GT 2 also supports a newer and more stable version of Bluetooth.
+The newer GT 2 also supports a more recent and more stable version of Bluetooth.
 The original Huawei Watch GT is still perfectly usable but won’t be as good as the new GT Watch 2.
 There are also other upgrades such as the new microphone and speaker and new exercise and sports mode.
-The GT 2 is also expected to have longer support and software updates from Huawei.
+The GT 2 is also expected to have more extended support and software updates from Huawei.

 Overall, the older generation had a clear goal of what it wanted to be.
 However, the newer generation executes nearly all of its features better.
 If you are an owner of the original GT Watch and are not satisfied with the previous generation’s proprietary OS, then you won’t be happy with the GT Watch 2.

 However, if you enjoyed the original GT Watch or if you haven’t owned any of these watches and want to have the best experience possible, I highly recommend going for the Huawei Watch GT 2